-Training for Fitness
+GOAL #1: Running for Fitness

-The more you run, the stronger and more efficient your heart is at distributing oxygen throughout this system to your muscles.
+The more you run, the stronger and more efficient your heart is at distributing oxygen to your muscles.
 Keeping your heart rate elevated through extended exercise, such as running, is one way to do this.
 Running also burns energy in the form of calories, which can aid in weight loss.

-Training for Work
+GOAL #2: Running for Work

 Each branch of the U.S. military, for example, tests on a timed distance run between 1.5 and 3 miles, depending on what branch you join.
-The key here is to identify a goal time or score for your particular required distance, then break it down into smaller components like six sets of 400 m for a 1.5 mile run, and run each consecutive 400 m at your targeted pace.
+The key here is to identify a goal time or score for your particular required distance, then break it down into smaller components like six sets of 400 meters for a 1.5-mile run, and run each consecutive 400 meters at your targeted pace.

 GOAL #4: Running for Fun

-If you aren't looking to run for your health, your vocation or competition, but you still feel the urge to get out and pound some ground, you may just want to run for fun.
+If you aren't looking to run for your health, your vocation or competition, but you still feel the urge to get out and pound some pavement, you may just want to run for fun.